Best Vegetable Spiralizer/Spiral Slicer 2017 (Buying Guide)

 A spiral slicer can serve a wide population of home cooks.
 It can help you decrease calories, increase veggies, and add a serious amount of color to dishes.

-Among the many options for spiral slicers, the Paderno is my top recommendation.
+Among the many options for spiral slicers, the Paderno [Amazon] is my top recommendation.
 In addition to the high ratings it gets from reviewers, it's also the one I use in my own kitchen.
 Easy to use and easier to clean, I recommend this model to my friends and family - and you!

 If you're even considering a spiral slicer, I highly recommend going for it.
 Even the highest quality slicers don't cost a lot.